Exploring and Querying Datasets

 • When querying large datasets - such as those containing genomic data - ensure that your Spark cluster is scaled up appropriately with multiple clusters to parallelize across.

 • Ensure that your Spark session is only initialized once per Jupyter session.
-If you initialize the Spark session in multiple notebooks in the same Jupyter Job - e.g. run notebook 1 and also run notebook 2 OR run a notebook from start to finish multiple times - the Spark session will be corrupted and you will need to restart the specific notebook's kernel.
+If you initialize the Spark session in multiple notebooks in the same Jupyter Job - for example, run notebook 1 and also run notebook 2 OR run a notebook from start to finish multiple times - the Spark session will be corrupted and you will need to restart the specific notebook's kernel.
 As a best practice, shut down the kernel of any notebook you are not using, before running a second notebook in the same session.

 • If you would like to use a database outside your project's scope, you must refer to it using it's unique database name (typically this will look something like database_fjf3y28066y5jxj2b0gz4g85__metabric_data) as opposed to the database name (metabric_data in this case).